Adelaide Insight Metta Retreat

 7:45pm Walking Meditation

-8pm Evening program- poetry, mindful movement, metta etc
+8pm Evening program- yoga nidra, poetry, mindful movement etc